mt-digital/rda-lod/docs/final_p6_plan.md

 [DDI's time period
 covered](http://www.ddialliance.org/Specification/DDI-Codebook/2.5/XMLSchema/field_level_documentation_files/schemas/codebook_xsd/elements/timePrd.html#a4).

-Furthermore, I'll include searches to other sources like Wikipedia and Wolfram|Alpha.
-As I said before, I'm hesitant to link to DBPedia because of the time investment to learn its API.
-Plus, one search I did for "Whooping Crane" took way too long.
+Furthermore, I'll include searches to other sources like GeoNames, Wikipedia, Wolfram|Alpha, and Google.
+I'll also use GeoNames to give me coordinates for location names, which will harmonize the geospatial extents.

 ## Long term

+While what I've outlined here will be plenty of work, in the future I'd like to incorporate more data repositories and enhance the user interface.
+In the spirit of interdisciplinarity and my favorite use case so far, which is to be able to do an in-depth, at-your-fingertips study of environmental conflict.
+The law repository [Court Listener has great Bulk Data and API documentation](https://www.courtlistener.com/api/).
+Linking diverse datasets will be a great tool if we can make the user interface and API intuitive and efficient, building reports and citations all made possible by smart ontologies for describing the links we discover.

 </div>
 </body>